manuelrojas19/manuelrojas19/README.md

 ## Connect with Me

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/manuel-rojas-ramos) for more!
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/manuel-rojas-ramos)!

 Thanks for stopping by! 😊